zeng-dong/dot-netting/Readings/About/Any.md

 Generative AI
 Scrum

+# 2025 first half topics
+Scaling Agile Foundations
+Enterprise Architecture: Adapting to Lean and Agile Organizing Software Teams for Success
+Scaling Agile: Starting an Agile Program
+Agile Planning and Estimation
+Creating a Culture of Collaborative Ownership
+Listen and Learn from Failure
+Scrum Product Owner: Product Backlog Management

+Refactor and Optimize Code with GitHub Copilot
+Writing Tests with GitHub Copilot
+GitHub Copilot Code Review

+# 三人成虎
+The Chinese idiom **"三人成虎"** (sān rén chéng hǔ) translates literally to **"Three people create a tiger"**, but its deeper meaning is more nuanced.
+Here are two common English interpretations:

+---

+### **Literal Translation**
+**"If three people say there’s a tiger, others will believe it exists."**

+### **Idiomatic Translation**
+**"Repeat a lie often enough, and it becomes the truth."**
+*(or)*
+**"A rumor repeated by many is mistaken for reality."**

+---

+### **Origin & Meaning**
+This idiom comes from a Warring States Period (475–221 BCE) story.
+A minister warned his king:
+*"If one person claims there’s a tiger in the marketplace, you’d dismiss it.
+If a second person says the same, you might doubt.
+But if a third repeats it, you’ll believe the tiger truly exists—even though it’s impossible."*

+The phrase critiques how **repetition of falsehoods can sway public belief**, emphasizing the dangers of misinformation and herd mentality.
+It parallels the English concept of **"the bandwagon effect"** or the adage **"A lie told a thousand times becomes the truth"** (often misattributed to propaganda).

+---

+### **Usage Notes**
+- Applies to politics, media, or social dynamics where unchecked rumors spread.
+- Warns against blind trust in hearsay and encourages critical thinking.

+Example:
+*"The conspiracy theory went viral online—it’s a classic case of 三人成虎."*

+Let me know if you'd like further details! 😊

 # 朝闻道夕可死矣

 The Chinese phrase **"朝闻道，夕可死矣"** (zhāo wén dào, xī kě sǐ yǐ) is a classical saying from Confucian philosophy, often attributed to Confucius in *The Analects* (《论语》).
 Here are two common English translations, along with context: